Home

 In America, the notorious Black Dahlia murder case (the basis for a movie released in 2006) may sadly be related to a AIS condition.
 The Black Dahlia (aka Elizabeth Short ) was a beautiful and popular 22 year-old waitress whose body was found horribly mutilated and dismembered in Los Angeles in 1947.
 The terrible murder has never been solved, but a leading theory is that the murderer was a suitor who became enraged when he discovered that she had an underdeveloped vagina.
 A close acquaintance claimed that Elizabeth never menstruated but used sanitary napkins to try to conceal this.
 The autopsy report focused only on the extensive injuries to her limbs and breasts.
 She wasn't examined internally - leaving it inconclusive whether Elizabeth actually had AIS.

 As already indicated, medical papers frequently mention that various famous but unnamed (except via pseudonyms) actresses and models have AIS.
 The rumours are often fanned by semi-reputable sources, e.g. a link on medhelp.org claims that "there are at least two well-known American movie stars who are XY women".
 A popular gossip website posed the question "which Oscar-winning Hollywood superstar’s doctor claims she was born a hermaphrodite, with undescended testes where her ovaries should have been? (and no, it’s not Jamie Lee Curtis)".
-Unsubstantiated suggestions were Charlize Theron, Frances McDormand, Hilary Swank (who have all adopted children) and Renée Zellweger.
+Unsubstantiated suggestions were Charlize Theron, Frances McDormand, Hilary Swank (who all have only adopted children) and Renée Zellweger.

 supermodels.jpg (13672 bytes)